yukun-dong/how-to/Error-handling-practice.md

 SystemError: errors caused by system bugs or failures, which can not fixed by user.
 For example,
    - Cannot read property ' [*] ' of undefined
 For Errors thrown by third-party modules, it's better to analyze and classify the Error types:

 ```
 failed to exec dotnet script.,errorStack=Failed to install .NET Core SDK (v3.1).
 Install .NET Core SDK (v3.1) manually and restart Visual Studio Code
 ```
+Frequent UserError means that user experience of the product should be improved to decrease the possibility of user using the toolkit in the wrong way.
+Frequent SysteError means that the system should reduce bugs to improve the quality and increase the usability.

 # How to define error